DakshBardoliwala/NumRack/README.md

 # NumRack
-Racket Library for Vectors.
+Racket Library for Lienar Algebra.
 Inspiration from NumPy